Create A Living Trust in Texas

 Texas Revocable Living Trust pdf

 If you’re interested in creating a living trust in Texas, it’s important to understand the process and the legal documents required.
-The good news is that Texas has specific instructions for drafting these documents so there is an established template on which to base the trust.
+The good news is that Texas has specific instructions for drafting these documents, so there is an established template to base the trust on.

 File the Necessary Paperwork with the County Clerk’s Office

 Texans should feel comfortable obtaining professional legal guidance if any questions arise when filing their paperwork.
-With an experienced Texas lawyer at their side, residents of our great state can rest assured that their living trust is created properly and efficiently.
+With an experienced Texas lawyer, residents of our great state can rest assured that their living trust is created properly and efficiently.

 Notify Beneficiaries and Provide Them with a Copy of the Living Trust Document

-Establishing a Living Trust in Texas is the best way to protect your assets and those of your family.
-Once you have completed your Living Trust, it is important to notify any named beneficiaries, so they are aware of their rights under the trust.
+Establishing a Living Trust in Texas is the best way to protect your assets and family.
+Once you have completed your Living Trust, you must notify any named beneficiaries so they know their rights under the trust.

-Provide them with a copy of the Living Trust document, as well as all related documents that spell out the provisions that apply to each beneficiary.
-Any questions they might have can be answered by consulting a lawyer who is qualified to practice law in the state of Texas.
+Provide them with a copy of the Living Trust document and all related documents that spell out the provisions that apply to each beneficiary.
+They can consult a lawyer qualified to practice law in Texas to answer any questions they might have.

 Texas Living Trust FAQ